Filippo Tommaso Marinetti: Fascism

 Marinetti also sought to increase creativity.
 His attraction to whatever was new made scientific discoveries appealing to him, but his views on diet were not scientifically based.
-He was fascinated with the idea of processed food, predicting that someday pills would replace food as a source of energy, and calling for the creation of "plastic complexes" to replace natural foods.
+He was fascinated with the idea of processed food, predicted that someday pills would replace food as a source of energy, and called for the creation of "plastic complexes" to replace natural foods.
 Food, in turn, would become a matter of artistic expression.
 Many of the meals Marinetti described and ate resemble performance art, such as the "Tactile Dinner", recreated in 2014 for an exhibit at the Guggenheim Museum.
 Participants wore pajamas decorated with sponge, sandpaper, and aluminum, and ate salads without using cutlery.

-During the Fascist regime Marinetti sought to make Futurism the official state art of Italy but failed to do so.
+During the Fascist regime, Marinetti sought to make Futurism the official state art of Italy but failed to do so.
 Mussolini was personally uninterested in art and chose to give patronage to numerous styles to keep artists loyal to the regime.
 Opening the exhibition of art by the Novecento Italiano group in 1923, he said: "I declare that it is far from my idea to encourage anything like a state art.
 Art belongs to the domain of the individual.
 The state has only one duty: not to undermine art, to provide humane conditions for artists, to encourage them from the artistic and national point of view."
 Mussolini's mistress, Margherita Sarfatti, successfully promoted the rival Novecento Group, and even persuaded Marinetti to be part of its board.

 In Fascist Italy, modern art was tolerated and even approved by the Fascist hierarchy.
-Towards the end of the 1930s, some Fascist ideologues (for example, the ex-Futurist Ardengo Soffici) wished to import the concept of "degenerate art" from Germany to Italy and condemned modernism, although their demands were ignored by the regime.
+Towards the end of the 1930s, some Fascist ideologues (for example, the ex-Futurist Ardengo Soffici) wished to import the concept of "degenerate art" from Germany to Italy and condemned modernism although their demands were ignored by the regime.
 In 1938, hearing that Adolf Hitler wanted to include Futurism in a traveling exhibition of degenerate art, Marinetti persuaded Mussolini to refuse to let it enter Italy.